spacecase908/try-transformers/1_revisit/JOURNAL.md

 The risks I foresee are this is gonna be a lot of work (fun!), it will go too slow, and it will crash and be hard to audit

 Well - one way to find out!!

+## 3/26/2024

+I understand the input format!!
+This was probably the most confusing thing last time - what do I need to do to go from "I have this data" to "use it to predict".

+This blog was very helpful in visualizing the problem-> https://machinelearningmastery.com/reshape-input-data-long-short-term-memory-networks-keras/

+There are three inputs:
+1. Samples - for my project, this would be each "bactch" of sequences
+2. Time Steps - which point in the seuquence we are at
+3. Features - each sensor reading at a given step in the sequence

+This makes so much sense haha

+So - this is very clarifying.
+What I need to do:

+1. Choose the features to include
+2. Slice them into T x F arrays
+3. Package the arrays together into a S x T x F array

+An interesting question is adding more features.
+The beuty of ML is supposed to be that it magically figures this out for you - but this blog post shows that in some cases lagged data improves performance.
+In theory, RNNs should be able to capture any inter-temporal relationships.
+This would be a very good future experiment.

+Another idea - could you package samples of varying sequence lengths and then pad them?
+Why?
+Perhaps there is additional information to be gained by looking at different sequence lengths?
+If we find that varying sequence length has any predictive power, then perhaps we can get additional information by considering the same sample but focusing on different lenghts.
+The fact that lagging helps at all seems to suggest this might too.
+Could also lead to over-fitting.

+I'm thinking for this first version, I should keep things very simple and just build out the sequencing code.
+In the future, I can pre-process.

+Also just learned what a generator function is - chat GPT is really better than google for learning.
+I would have learned so so so much faster with chat GPT explaining things for me.
+I think it raises the bar in what you can be expected to accomplish.